General Questions

 Duke will restore any unused COB hours.

-What banks are available to the estate at time of employees death?
+What banks are available to the estate at time of employee's death?

 How does PTO work with Duke disability?